Henryjiepanli/Jiepanli_Henry.github.io/_pages/about.md

 ## One co-author paper accepted to CVPR 2024 (Highlight).
 ## One paper accepted to TGRS.

-## ✈️✈️We are delighted to inform you we have successfully secured the double track championship in the [**2024 IEEE GRSS Data Fusion Contest**](https://codalab.lisn.upsaclay.fr/competitions/16702).
+## ✈️✈️We (Jiepan Li, He Huang, Wei He, Hongyan Zhang, Liangpei Zhang) are delighted to inform you we have successfully secured the double track championship in the [**2024 IEEE GRSS Data Fusion Contest**](https://codalab.lisn.upsaclay.fr/competitions/16702).
 <img src='images/DFC.png' alt="sym" width="100%">

 ## ❤️💻 Our Remote Sensing Intelligent Interpretation Platform System will be online soon!